iifl-logo

-In this section, unless the context otherwise requires, any reference to "we", "us" or "our" refers to Finbud financial services Limited with our Subsidiary, on a consolidated basis as on the date of this Draft Red Herring Prospectus.
-Unless otherwise indicated, Restated Financial Information included herein are based on our Restated Consolidated Financial Statements for Stub period ended July 31st 2024 and period ended 31st March 2024, 31st March 2023 and 31st March 2022 included in this Draft Red Herring Prospectus beginning on page 165 of this Draft Red Herring Prospectus.
+In this section, unless the context otherwise requires, any reference to "we", "us" or "our" refers to Finbudfinancial services Limited with our Subsidiary, on a consolidated basis as on the date of this Red Herring Prospectus.
+Unless otherwise indicated, Restated Financial Information included herein are based on our Restated Consolidated Financial Statements for the stub period ended on July 31 2025 and the period ended 31st March 2025, 31st March 2024 and 31st March 2023 included in this Red Herring Prospectus beginning on page 188 of this Red Herring Prospectus.

 BUSINESS OVERVIEW

-Finance Buddha, founded in 2012 by Vivek Bhatia, Parag Agarwal, and Parth Pande, is one of Indias leading retail loan aggregation platforms.
-Initially started in Bangalore, the company has expanded its operations across the country, covering more than 19,000 postal areas.
-It serves as a bridge between customers and lenders by offering a variety of loan products, including personal loans, business loans, and home loans, through partnerships with over 100 banks and non-banking financial companies (NBFCs).
+Finance Buddha, founded in 2012 and promoted by Vivek Bhatia, Parag Agarwal, and Parth Pande, is one of Indias leading retail loan aggregation platforms.
+Initially started in Bangalore, the company has expanded its operations across the country, covering Multiple postal areas.
+It serves as a bridge between customers and lenders by offering a variety of loan products, including personal loans, business loans, and home loans, through partnerships with wide network of banks and non-banking financial companies (NBFCs).

 A key differentiator for Finance Buddha is its unique hybrid business model, which combines conventional lending with digital lending.
 This model allows the company to offer a broad range of loan solutions to different customer segments.
 The Agent model, which relies on a wide network of agents, enables the company to access a curated audience of customers, often with preliminary checks already completed, leading to higher conversion rates.
 The digital model aspect, powered by the companys proprietary tech platform, enables the processing and enrichment of customer data using both internal and third-party variables, which is then leveraged for future cross-selling and up-selling opportunities.